Teams Rematch 2010 C-USA Championship Game

 Football drops season opener at Baylor

-In 2012, Morrison led new SMU QB Garrett Gilbert, as the Mustangs posted top-10 school efforts in scoring, scoring average, total offense, passing yards, passing TDs, completions, attempts, completion percentage and first downs among others.
+In 2012, Morrison led new SMU Gilbert, as the Mustangs posted top-10 school efforts in scoring, scoring average, total offense, passing yards, passing TDs, completions, attempts, completion percentage and first downs among others.

 In 2011, Morrison helped new starter J.J.
 McDermott to a great season, as the senior transfer threw for 3,421 yards, second-most ever at SMU.